-- To monitor another station at any time,

-- 1. Press INTERCOM.

-- 2. Dial # 0 3.

-- 3. Dial extension number of telephone to be monitored.

-- 4. Press SPEAKER to end monitoring.

-- If you have an installer-programmed SERVICE OBSERVE button on your telephone and wish to monitor a station,

-- 1. Press SERVICE OBSERVE button.

-- 2. Dial extension or press DSS of station you wish to observe.

-- 3. Press SPEAKER to end monitoring.
+- 2. Dial # 0 3. - 3.
+Dial extension number of telephone to be monitored. - 4.
+To end monitoring press SPEAKER,-OR-hang up. - If you have an installer-programmed SERVICE OBSERVE button on your telephone and wish to monitor a station, - 1.
+Press SERVICE OBSERVE button. - 2.
+Dial extension or press DSS of station you wish to observe. - 3.
+To end monitoring press SPEAKER,